grpc/proposal/A55-xds-stateful-session-affinity.md

       that address.

-* whenever a subchannel is shut down, remove the associated entries from `overrideHostMap`.
+* whenever a subchannel is shut down, remove the associated entries from `address_map`.

     * this can be achieved by wrapping a subchannel to intercept subchannel shutdown and the wrapper is returned by `createSubchannel`.

-* the policy's subchannel picker pseudo-code is as follows:
+* the policy's subchannel picker pseudo-code is as follows. `policy_config` is the `OverrideHostLoadBalancingPolicyConfig` object for this policy.

 ```
 if override_host is set in pick arguments: